avirakesh/backlight-pi/docs/calibration.md

 {
     "top": [
         // These must be ordered left to right,
-        // i.e. x cordinates should be in increasing order 738, 462, // x1, y1,
+        // i.e. x coordinates should be in increasing order 738, 462, // x1, y1,
         815, 443, // x2, y2,
         948, 404, // x3, y3,